Carolina Cobras (NAL)

 The Carolina Cobras are a professional indoor football team in the National Arena League (NAL) and that began play for the 2018 season.
-Based in Greensboro, North Carolina, the Cobras play their home games at the Greensboro Coliseum Complex.
+Based in Greensboro, North Carolina, the Cobras play their home games at the First Horizon Coliseum at the Greensboro Coliseum Complex.

 The Cobras is the third indoor/arena team to call Greensboro home, following the Greensboro Prowlers of the af2 (2000–2003) and the Greensboro Revolution of the National Indoor Football League (2006–2007).
 A previous team called the Carolina Cobras played in the Arena Football League from 2000 until 2004.
 The AFL Cobras played three seasons in Raleigh and two in Charlotte before folding.
 The NAL Cobras use a logo similar in style to the defunct AFL Cobras' logo, but otherwise has no direct connection to the AFL franchise.